 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.

-To be clear: I still think that “content marketing” is a subjective, imprecise term (I prefer “editorial marketing” ).
-Though I can accept the above definition.
-Because I recognize that we live in a subjective, imprecise ,world.
+To be clear: I still think that “content marketing” is a subjective, imprecise term.
+Though I can accept the CMI definition of content marketing.
+Because I recognize that we live in a subjective, imprecise, world.

 And there are few terms more subjective or imprecise than “content”.